Sex tourism: Economic and policy implications

+Colonialism

+Sex tourism can perpetuate histories and ongoing narratives of colonialism.
+In Thailand, Bangkok’s red-light district, Thaniya Road, is frequented by 1.5 million Japanese men annually, seeking Thai sex workers.
+According to Jason Hung, "the encounter with poverty is seen as a primary factor that propels the financially disadvantaged and marginalized cohorts to work as commercial sex workers".
+Hence, beginning in the field of sex work is often a decision based upon legacies of colonialism, violence, and the global political economy.

 Opposition

 From the documentary Ukraine Is Not a Brothel.
 Feminist activist group Femen protest against the increase in sex tourism into Ukraine.

 One of the primary sources of opposition to sex tourism is child sex tourism.
 This act is internationally defined as travel to have sex with a person under 18 years of age.
 An example of this would be when tourists from wealthy countries take advantage of legal prostitution, lower consent ages, and the lack of extradition laws in order to engage in sex with minors in foreign countries.
 Developed nations with more conservative views of sexuality can provide a steady stream of tourists who feed the sex tourism industry.
 Human rights organisations and governments argue that this pattern creates an incentive for trafficking of children and violation of children's human rights.

 Oppositions to sex tourism also stem from concerns around the trafficking of women.
 The United Nations Office on Drugs and Crime targets the trafficking of women and children as a central concern in their approach to transnational crime.
-The United Nations Global Report on Trafficking in Persons states that women "comprise the vast majority" of human trafficking victims for sexual exploitation across the world.
+The United Nations Global Report on Trafficking in Persons states that women are "the vast majority" of human trafficking victims for sexual exploitation across the world.
 They also note that women make up a relatively large portion of human trafficking offenders—about 30% of convicted human traffickers are women.
 It can be seen that women who become involved in human trafficking were once victims of sex trafficking and sexual exploitation themselves.

 These factors can all contribute to the debate on human rights and their relations with sex tourism.
 The sex tourism industry showcases a global view in sexual exploitation, and a lack of concern for the rights and dignity of sex workers.
 It can be argued that through the growing international porn industry, indicate a normalisation of prostitution and an increase in the exploitation of women.